brajeshwar/brajeshwar.github.io/_posts/2008/2008-01-04-do-venture-capitalists-fund-a-company-with-an-intent-to-steal.md

----
-layout: post
-title: Do Venture Capitalists fund a company with an intent to steal
+# Do Venture Capitalists fund a company with an intent to steal
----

 There is an interesting article from Ask the VC, "Do Venture Capitalists Fund A Company With An Intent To Steal It?""
 This is indeed a question most new entrepreneurs would ask, and many would not have the right person to ask these kind of Questions!